kniziol/code-generator/README.md

 Code Generator
 ==============

-Symfony-based application that manages random codes.
-Allows to display, delete and generate them.
+Symfony-based application that manages codes - generated random and user-provided.
+Allows to display, generate, add and delete them.

 > All commands in terminal should be called from main directory of project.